After nine months (or more!) of carrying your little one, it’s only natural that it’ll take time for your body to bounce back.

 “Sometimes the diastasis recti goes away on its own and sometimes it improves with exercises and physical therapy,” Dr. Mahnert said.
 “But all women should see a pelvic floor physical therapist or specialist following delivery to evaluate the pelvic floor and abdominal wall muscles and to work on strengthening and aligning.
 Some women require surgical intervention, but this is less common.”

 What things can I do to prevent it from happening again?

-While we know growing a little human in our belly will cause things to shift, it’s not clear who will or will not develop diastasis recti.
+While we know a growing baby in our belly will cause things to shift, it’s not clear which pregnant women will or will not develop diastasis recti.

 “Exercise is one of the best ways to prevent this from happening both before and during pregnancy but sometimes it is beyond our control,” Dr. Mahnert said.
 “Ask your doctor for exercises that are safe to perform to help strengthen the pregnant abdominals and prepare you for childbirth.”

 If you believe you have diastasis recti, don’t self-treat.
 Contact your primary care provider or schedule an appointment with a physical therapist who specializes in pelvic floor rehabilitation.